dimdnk/dimdnk/CV.md

 - Business-oriented: I know how to balance between business needs and tech efforts to maximize the business value;
 - I am passionate about sharing some nice and suitable solutions for open source;

+🤖 AI & Workflow Innovation

+Exploring AI technologies to enhance Java development workflows.
+Currently working with agents, Model Context Protocols (MCP), and automation tools like n8n.
+Integrating copilots and platforms like Claude Code to boost productivity and streamline backend processes.

 <hr>

 - Solid knowledge and hands-on experience in development for the _Java_ platform and related technologies;